Essential Components of a Robust Business Security Strategy

 6. Employee Training and Awareness

-Human error is often the weakest link in security.
-Training employees on security best practices is like educating the inhabitants of your fortress on how to keep it secure.
-This includes recognising phishing attempts, using strong passwords, and understanding the importance of following security protocols.
+Human error is frequently the weakest link in security.
+Training employees on security best practices is similar to teaching the residents of your castle how to keep it safe.
+This includes identifying phishing attempts, choosing strong passwords, and knowing the need of complying with security rules.

 7. Incident Response Plan